-VI.F.2.a) The program must design an effective program structure that is configured to provide fellows with educational opportunities, as well as reasonable opportunities for rest and personal well-being.
-(Core)

-VI.F.2.b) Fellows should have eight hours off between scheduled clinical work and education periods.
-(Detail)

-VI.F.2.b).(1) There may be circumstances when fellows choose to stay to care for their patients or return to the hospital with fewer than eight hours free of clinical experience and education.
-This must occur within the context of the 80-hour and the one-day-off-in-seven requirements.
-(Detail)
+VI.F.2.
+Mandatory Time Free of Clinical Work and Education VI.F.2.a) The program must design an effective program structure that is configured to provide fellows with educational opportunities, as well as reasonable opportunities for rest and personal well-being. ^(Core) VI.F.2.b) Fellows should have eight hours off between scheduled clinical work and education periods. ^(Detail) VI.F.2.b).(1) There may be circumstances when fellows choose to stay to care for their patients or return to the hospital with fewer than eight hours free of clinical experience and education.
+This must occur within the context of the 80-hour and the one-day-off-in-seven requirements. ^(Detail)